Automattic/wp-calypso/client/components/data/query-top-posts/README.md

 ## Usage

-Render the component, passing `siteId`, `date`, `period` (optional) and `num` (optional).
+Render the component, passing a `siteId` and a query parameter (containing at least a `date`).
+The query object accepts the same parameters than the REST API.

 It does not accept any children, nor does it render any elements to the page.
 You can use it adjacent to other sibling components which make use of the fetched data made available through the global application state.

 ```jsx
 import React from 'react';